ibexa/documentation-developer/docs/guide/personalization/best_practices/tracking_integration.md

 ## Server-side tracking

 Another option is to call the tracker from the server.
-The most important drawback is an increase in the request time by the time of the event request.
+The most important drawback is that the event request increases the general request time.
 If the network is overloaded or the recommendation engine is not available, the number of requests could grow and lead to a stalled and finally crashing HTTP service.
 There are several techniques that can help you avoid it.

 ### Tracking at the bottom

 You can place the code at the very end of the generating script and flush the output buffer to the client just before sending the events.
-The connection to the browser might remain open for the time of processing, but it will be transparent for the end customer.
+The connection to the browser might remain open for the time of processing, but it will be transparent for the end user.

 ### Tracking asynchronously